 Rock bass have similar feeding habits to other sunfish, eating mostly aquatic insects, crayfish, and small fishes.
 Spawning occurs from mid-May to mid-June, usually after black bass, but before other sunfish.
 Nests are built in a variety of bottom types, including gravel, mud, and in vegetation.
 Like the black basses, rock bass also keep their nests well separated.

 Rock bass are popular with many New York State anglers.
 They generally occur in groups and readily bite live bait, small spinners, plugs, and poppers.
 Since rock bass are often found with smallmouth bass, bass anglers sometimes consider them a nuisance.

-With the exception of the Adirondacks, the black crappie is common in waters across New York State.
+The black crappie is common in waters across New York State.
 It is usually found in clear, quiet waters of lakes, ponds, and larger rivers where there is abundant vegetation.

 Black crappies average eight to twelve inches in length and are easily recognized by their highly compressed, diamond shaped bodies.
 They are dark green to golden brown in color, with mottled patches of dark scales.